 The reason is the same — people love to be treated personally, not as a generalized pool of customers.
 For example, Starbucks has recently launched a campaign, where their customers received free latte for introducing themselves to the staff.
 More than 350,000 coffee cups were given out and the coffeehouse chain received more than 60,000 frequenters, resulting in a decent increase in the company revenues.

 The coin has two sides though and digging too deep into personal affairs can have very negative results.
-When Target sent discount coupons for baby care products to a father of a high school teen, the outrage of the customer was quite intense.
+When, the outrage of the customer was quite intense.
 As it turned out, the girl was actually pregnant but did not tell her father just yet.
-The general notion of the media discussion that followed was that the retail giant should not have used its Machine Learning technology to intrude such an intimate sphere of family life as pregnancy.
+The general notion of the media discussion that followed was that the retail giant should not have used its to intrude such an intimate sphere of family life as pregnancy.
 This marred the company image for several years, despite the project was generally successful and helped millions of customers save money based on the history of their purchases.

 Final thoughts on the principles and examples of great customer service